shivaraj65/interviewPreparation/javascript coding practice/readme.md

 [50]Get Unique Characters from a String in JavaScript?

 [51] Write a JavaScript program to find the largest element in a nested array.

-[52] Implement a debounce function in JavaScript that limits the frequency of a function’s execution when it’s called repeatedly within a specified time frame.

-[53] Implement a deep clone function in JavaScript that creates a copy of a nested object or array without any reference to the original.
+[52] Implement a deep clone function in JavaScript that creates a copy of a nested object or array without any reference to the original.

-[54] Implement a function that flattens a nested array in JavaScript, converting it into a single-level array.
+[53] Implement a function that flattens a nested array in JavaScript, converting it into a single-level array.